 Your insurance firm has an attorney.

-There is so much to be done following a car accident, and much of it is expensive.
-A competent and experience car accident attorney will advocate for you to win the full amount of compensation available.
-Some of the cost to be covered after an accident are:
+There is so much to do after a car accident, which is expensive.
+A competent and experienced car accident lawyer in Los Angeles will advocate for you to win the full amount of compensation available.
+Some of the costs to be covered after an accident is:

 Car and property repair